UPDATE: USS has extended the closing date and time of its consultation to 5pm on Monday 5 November.

-Further to its communications with scheme members in July, the USS pension scheme will open a 60-day consultation on Monday 3 September.
+Further to its communications with scheme members in July, the USS pension scheme opened a 60-day consultation on Monday 3 September.

 The consultation seeks members’ views on a USS proposal to phase increases in contributions from both employers and members from 1 April 2019, to cover the cost of securing future service benefits under the defined benefit scheme.